mbaumer/us_hep_funding/docs/_states/IL.md

 [Back to top](#top)
 ## IL-18 -- Rep. Darin LaHood (R) -- [Wikipedia](https://en.wikipedia.org/wiki/IL-18)
 ### Committees
+Darin LaHood is the #9 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Darin LaHood is the #16 Republican on the House Committee on Science, Space, and Technology

+Darin LaHood is the #5 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```